 5. Present a strong case

 In any negotiation, you need to give solid reasons for your position.
 Talk specifically about your skills, experience and prior successes, especially those that have had a measurable effect on a company’s bottom line.

 Never mislead a prospective employer about your current compensation or invent other job offers in an effort to get more money.
 The truth will eventually come out.
 Instead, emphasize the value you can bring to the organization when discussing salary during an interview, and be honest about your situation.

 7. Think beyond the pay packet

-Be sure to look at the full picture when you evaluate the compensation package.
+Be sure to evaluate the entire compensation package.
 An interesting job with a lower starting salary could have a generous benefits package or opportunities to learn and grow with the company.
 You want to fully understand the whole picture, including health insurance, retirement plans and vacation days.
 Employers restricted by a smaller hiring budget might even sweeten the perks to close the deal.

 8. Get it in writing

-Knowing how to negotiate salary during an interview is like knowing how to dance.
-You don’t want to start too early or too late, and you don’t want to step on anybody’s toes.
-Being prepared with salary research and a strong ability to communicate your most relevant strengths will help you find the right partner.
+Knowing how to discuss salary during an interview is like knowing how to dance.
+You don’t want to start too early, and you don’t want to step on anybody’s toes.
+Being prepared with salary research and a strong ability to communicate your most relevant strengths will help you put your best foot forward.